 White fat is the fat we associate with conditions such as obesity and heart disease, but we are all born with brown fat.
 Researchers have found that brown fat plays an important role in adult health.
 Healthy levels of brown fat also indicate that white fat will be at a healthy level.
 And brown fat is activated by exposure to cold temperature.

 People that are obese can’t simply start taking cold showers to lose weight without changing other lifestyle habits.
 But taking a cold shower 2 or 3 times per week may contribute to increased metabolism.
 It may help fight obesity over time.
-The research about how exactly cold showers help people lose weight is unclear.
+The about how exactly cold showers help people lose weight is unclear.
 Still, it does show that cold water can even out certain hormone levels and heal the gastrointestinal system.
 These effects may add to the cold shower’s ability to lead to weight loss.

 It can feel uncomfortable to immerse our bodies in cold water, but it can also be invigorating.
 That’s because water that’s colder than our natural body temperature causes the body to work slightly harder to maintain its core temperature.
 When taken regularly, cold showers can make our circulatory system more efficient.
 Some people also report that their skin looks better as a result of cold showers, probably because of better circulation.